ChrisPritchard/ctf-writeups/TIPS-AND-TRICKS.md

 4. all going well, navigate to /shell.php?e=id on the webserver and see if the username has shown up
 5. because of how mangled the file is, and the simplicity of the web shell, if you want to catch a reverse shell remember to url encode the payload you add to `?e=`

-## Brute forcing with hydra and cewl
+## Brute forcing with hydra, cewl, patator

 CeWL generates a wordlist from a page. `cewl 192.168.154.10 > words.txt` will create a mini list, which was useful in one challenge based on bruteforcing with this list.